edwincca/stockpriceanna/README.md

 VR_test:
 ----------------------------

-This method take a array-like data as input and perform variance ratio test according to Lo and MacKinlay's algorithem for testing the hypothsis that price follows gemetric random walk
+This method takes a array-like data as input and perform variance ratio test according to Lo and MacKinlay's algorithem for testing the hypothsis that price follows gemetric random walk

 The test detects deviation from log-normal distribution in asset returns by comparing estimated variances from different holding periods